adap/flower/examples/xgboost-quickstart/README.md

 framework: [xgboost]
 ---

-# Flower Example using XGBoost
+# Federated Learning with XGBoost and Flower (Quickstart Example)

 This example demonstrates how to perform EXtreme Gradient Boosting (XGBoost) within Flower using `xgboost` package.
 We use [HIGGS](https://archive.ics.uci.edu/dataset/280/higgs) dataset for this example to perform a binary classification task.